FromSaffronCity/computer-security-sessional/port-scanner/reports/final-report/final-report-port-scanner.md

- The attack sequence and the observed outputs after carrying out an attack are discussed in the following subsections.
+The attack sequence and the observed outputs after carrying out an attack are discussed and exhibited in the following subsections.